dxw/playbook/src/user-research/taking-care-of-research-data.md

 in the Service Manual.
 These is also useful advice in [The User Researcher’s Guide to GDPR](https://www.userinterviews.com/blog/the-user-researchers-guide-to-gdpr).

+Note that this guidance applies to all dxw staff, dxw friends and partner staff doing research activities, like interviews, visits, surveys and tests.

 ## Agreeing who controls the research data

 There are two basic options: